 5 Steps for Conducting Successful Parent-Teacher Conferences

-Present Evidence: Teachers can create portfolios for each student recording behaviors, class participation, academic progress, achievements, and areas that need development.
-At conferences, these portfolios can help parents gain a clear and complete picture about their child’s academic progress.
+Present Evidence: Teachers can create portfolios for each student show casing academic progress, achievements, and areas that could use some further development.
+At conferences, these portfolios can help parents gain a clearer picture about their child’s academic progress.

-Be Purposeful: Sometimes, the discussion may move away from the student or fixate on a particular point.
-Teachers can try to avoid this roadblock by forming an agenda for the conference, clearly listing the points that need to be discussed.
+Be Purposeful but Flexible: Sometimes, the discussion may move away from the student or fixate on a particular point.
+Teachers can try to avoid this roadblock by forming an agenda for the conference, listing the points that need to be discussed.
 A copy of the agenda can be shared with parents either before or during the conference and it can help teachers direct parents’ attention back to the necessary points.

 When scheduling conference timing, teachers can also plan additional time for miscellaneous topics, or for parents to ask questions or voice concerns.
 If needed, teachers can schedule an additional meeting to discuss these issues.

 Be Positive: Remember to start and end the conference on a positive note.
 Highlight achievements and progress before discussing the areas that require improvements.
 Teachers can collaborate with parents and find suitable solutions to help the students with their problems.
-End the meeting on a positive note, as this can give parents hope and motivate them to help their child.
+End the meeting on a positive note and with next steps planned, as this can give parents an assist in any working they may be doing with their child at home.

 Do’s and Don’ts: